SleepingSoul/olympus-demo/README.md

 0) Visual Studio 2019 or later is required.
 (I am planning to fully move to VS2022, so it is reccomended)
 1) git clone --recursive https://github.com/SleepingSoul/olympus
 2) Run "install_dependencies.bat" script
-3) Open solution in Visual Studio 2019
+3) Open solution in Visual Studio
 4) Compile and run!

-Part of diploma project of Tihran Katolikian,
-Igor Sykorsky Kyiv Polytechnic Institure, FICT, IK-62